Signed in as:

 • Evidence of abuse or neglect in the current placement;

-• Eligible individuals determined to no longer need active treatment in a group home;
+• Eligible individuals determined to need active treatment in a group home no longer;

-• Eligible individuals aging out of Department of Education, Department of Child Services or supported group living; and
+• Eligible individuals aging out of the Department of Education, Department of Child Services, or supported group living; and

 • Eligible individuals requesting to leave a Large Private Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID).

-Services are covered by the TBI Waiver may include: Adult Day Services, Adult Family Care, Assisted Living, Attendant Care, Behavior Management/ Behavior Program and Counseling, Case Management, Community Transition Services, Environmental Modifications, Health Care Coordination, Homemaker Services, Home Delivered Meals, Nutritional Supplements, Personal Emergency Response Systems Pest Control, Residential Based Habilitation, Respite Care, Specialized Medical Equipment & Supplies, Structured Day Program, Supported Employment, Transportation and Vehicle Modifications.
+The TBI Waiver covers services that may include: Adult Day Services, Adult Family Care, Assisted Living, Attendant Care, Behavior Management/ Behavior Program and Counseling, Case Management, Community Transition Services, Environmental Modifications, Health Care Coordination, Homemaker Services, Home Delivered Meals, Nutritional Supplements, Personal Emergency Response Systems Pest Control, Residential Based Habilitation, Respite Care, Specialized Medical Equipment & Supplies, Structured Day Program, Supported Employment, Transportation and Vehicle Modifications.

-Once the information is verified, a second page will appear, which will include: Consumer’s address and phone number; Guardian contact information (if applicable); Consumer’s waiver application date(s) and BDDS District Office contact information.
+Once the information is verified, a second page will appear, including: Consumer’s address and phone number; Guardian contact information (if applicable); the Consumer’s waiver application date(s), and BDDS District Office contact information.

-If the consumer or guardian discovers that any of the information is incorrect, they will be able to click on the “Help Desk” link, and an e-mail will be sent to the appropriate people to update and track the information.
+Suppose the Consumer or guardian discovers that any of the information is incorrect.
+In that case, they can click on the “Help Desk” link, and an e-mail will be sent to the appropriate people to update and track the information.

 Copyright © 2023 Get Rec'd LLC - All Rights Reserved.